- Aug 12, 2025

 Travel to Mahakaleshwar Temple by Air from Delhi:

-To reach the Mahakaleshwar Temple in Ujjain by air from Delhi, you must fly to the nearest airport in Indore, Evi Ahilyabai Holkar Airport.
+To reach the Mahakaleshwar Temple in Ujjain by air from Delhi, you must fly to the nearest airport in Indore, Devi Ahilyabai Holkar Airport.
 Then, you can travel to Ujjan by Road.
-Direct flights are available from Delhi to Indore, which will take around 1.5 hours from Indore Airport.
+Direct flights are available from Delhi to Indore, with a flight time of around 1.5 hours from Indore Airport.
 And ahead, you can take a bus or hire a taxi to Ujjain, which is around 55 km away.
 Cover the distance and reach the Mahakaleshwar Temple from Delhi.
-To further grab more details about the airlines and the routes, look at the details below and get updated accordingly.
+To learn more about the airlines and routes, see the details below and stay updated accordingly.

 See also: How to Travel to KedarnathTemple from Delhi